idc-digital/common-material-module/README.md

 export class AppModule {}
 ```

+## Release Process

+The release process has been manage from `pacakge.json` as well as from lerna, when ever code push using lerna it will ask for the version the same version added again.

 ## License

 This project is licensed under the MIT license.
 See the <a href="./LICENSE"> LICENSE</a> file for more info.</p>